Szybet/Yatchy/hardware/creating-your-own.md

 Also to note, mauser is not required, I was able to buy everything with TME + falstad (Without the accelerometer, lol).
 Also digikey looks like it has all the components

+### Motor
+There is no dedicated place for the vibration motor.
+So it's simply yeet it on top of components (Isolation in between!).
+Also a small one is advised.
+I bought these ones: https://aliexpress.com/item/1005004948677826.html smallest ones I could find, they work, they do their job

 # Ordering the PCB
 1. Install kicad version 8.0.6 or later
 2. Install this plugin https://github.com/bouni/kicad-jlcpcb-tools